-Barrier-free parking spaces are proposed to be located near the office entrances of Building A.
+Barrier-free parking spaces are proposed to be located near the office entrances.

-Where parking areas are adjacent to streets, a minimum 6.0m wide planting strip has been provided between the street and the parking in order to screen the view.
+Where parking areas are adjacent to streets, a minimum 4.0m wide planting strip has been provided between the street and municipal sidewalk and/or multi-use trail in order to screen the views.